“We must re-wild the planet.”

 Arctic wolf family in Canada

 Yet of course so many efforts to make positive change have severe negative results as well.
-Here, for one easy example from The Washington Post (4/27/23), is what happens when the worldwide drive to produce more electric vehicles leaves hundreds of misled villagers in West Africa holding false promises from mining companies – not to mention facing ruined crops and polluted rivers.
+Here, for example, from The Washington Post (4/27/23), is what happens when the worldwide drive to produce more electric vehicles leaves hundreds of misled villagers in West Africa with false promises from mining companies – not to mention facing ruined crops and polluted rivers.

 It surveyed 10,000 sixteen to twenty-five-year-olds in ten countries (Australia, Brazil, Finland, France, India, Nigeria, Philippines, Portugal, the UK, and the USA) between May 18 and June 7, 2021.
 Data were collected on participants’ thoughts and feelings about climate change, and about government responses to climate change.